Norbert Elias: Work

 Elias' most famous work is Über den Prozess der Zivilisation, published in English as The Civilizing Process (or, more accurately in the Collected Works edition – see below – as On the Process of Civilisation).
 Originally published in German, in two volumes, in 1939, it was virtually ignored until its republication in 1969, when its first volume was also translated into English.
 The first volume traces the historical developments of the European habitus, or "second nature," the particular individual psychic structures molded by social attitudes.
 Elias traced how post-medieval European standards regarding violence, sexual behaviour, bodily functions, table manners and forms of speech were gradually transformed by increasing thresholds of shame and repugnance, working outward from a nucleus in court etiquette.
+Elias argues that this transformation is linked to the rise of centralized states, which enforced social order and promoted refined behavior among elites.
+These norms later spread to broader society through processes of socialization.
+As people learned to control impulses and follow social rules, a new self emerged—one that is disciplined, self-aware, and emotionally regulated.
+For Elias, culture and personality are deeply connected, and the rise of the modern self reflects larger political and social changes in European history.
 The internalized "self-restraint" imposed by increasingly complex networks of social connections developed the "psychological" self-perceptions that Freud recognized as the "super-ego."
 The second volume of The Civilizing Process looks into the causes of these processes and finds them in the increasingly centralized Early Modern state and the increasingly differentiated and interconnected web of society.

 When Elias' work found a larger audience in the 1960s, at first his analysis of the process was misunderstood as an extension of discredited "social Darwinism," the idea of upward "progress" was dismissed by reading it as consecutive history rather than a metaphor for a social process.